-When contacting our rooms to organise an appointment please ensure you advise staff if you have travelled anywhere overseas or if you been in diagnosed or been in close contact with anyone diagnosed with or suspected of having COVID-19.
+When contacting our rooms to organise an appointment please advise staff if you have been diagnosed with COVID-19 or been in close contact with anyone diagnosed with or suspected of having COVID-19.

 Please also advise if you are exhibiting symptoms of fever, cough, sore throat, shortness of breath, a cold or temperature above 37 degrees.